Emsley1d/Interview_Exercise/README.md

 based on what timesheets have been entered up to now and if any Employee works over 10 hours in a day, an email should be automatically sent to management.
 #

+## Technology Used

+After reasarching the various technologies used within the team I decided to use Windows Forms (C#, VB.NET) for a couple of reaons:

+-   Although I haven't created anything with C# I do have some prior knowledge of it.
+-   Of all the options C# is most like the languages I am more proficient with.
+-   I am keen to try working with Windows Forms and interested to see how they interact with C#.
+-   Windows Forms look like the quickest way of creating a suitable UI for the application.
+-   I don't think I stand to gain much in the way of experience if I opt to use Office Based Applications (Excel, Word).
+-   I have never worked with Mobile Applications (Xamarin, PowerApps) before and with the timescale involved I don't think now is the best time to start.
+-   Although I am familiar Web Based Applications I have never used PHP or ASP.NET.
+#